The Second call for proposals of the Danube Transnational Programme was open from 09.05.2017 to 06.06.2017 (by 15:00 h. CET).

 |SO 3.2||Open (unrestricted)|

-In order to support potential applicants in the preparation of their proposals, most of the documents related to the call will be published in this section of the website.
+In order to support potential applicants in the preparation of their proposals, all the documents related to the call were published in this section of the website.

 A) COOPERATION PROGRAMME